travisbrown/cancel-culture/README-idiot-proof.md

 This command will generate a report about deleted tweets for the given SCREEN_NAME and save it as a .md file.

-## Step 6: Copy and paste the .md File to Gists
+## Step 6: Copy and paste the .md File to Gist

 [Gist](https://gist.github.com/)

+Share URL with users